All Acceptances are Conditional

 - Ongoing full disclosure of any past or future violations of the law or charges of misconduct

-- Completion of required immunizations and TB screenings
+- Completion of required immunizations, two TB screenings, and eye examination

 - Enrollment in the UF student health insurance plan or proof of comparable coverage

-- General Chemistry: 8 semester hours (12 quarter hours)
+- General Chemistry: 8 semester hours or 12 quarter hours

-- Organic Chemistry: 8 semester hours (12 quarter hours)
+- Organic Chemistry: 8 semester hours or 12 quarter hours

 The following prerequisites must be upper-level courses (3000-4000 / 300-400 course numbers)

-- Microbiology: 4 semester hours (6 quarter hours)
+- Microbiology: 3 semester hours or 4 quarter hours (upper-level coursework)

-- Biochemistry: 4 semester hours (6 quarter hours)
+- Biochemistry: 3 semester hours or 4 quarter hours (upper-level coursework)

 Criminal Background Check

 All accepted students are required to complete a background check.
 Accepted students will be contacted by Certiphi Screening Incorporated via email within a day or two of receiving an offer of admission.
-The cost of the background check varies from student to student, but is approximately $70.
+The cost of the background check varies from student to student, but is usually under $100.
 Results of the background check must be deemed favorable by the College.

 Dean’s Certification Form

-UF College of Dentistry requires the completion of a dean’s certification form which verifies student academic and conduct records.
-All entering students must submit forms from every institution at which he/she has earned (or will earn) a degree.
+UFCD requires the completion of a dean’s certification form which verifies student academic and conduct records.
+All entering students must submit forms from every institution at which they have earned (or will earn) a degree.
 Results of the dean’s certification form(s) must be deemed favorable by the College.

-Entering students are required to provide proof of the following immunizations prior to enrollment:
+Entering students are required to provide proof of the following immunizations prior to matriculation:

 - Hepatitis B